 - Keep focussed on your goals.
 Trends come and go, fashions change and seasons come and go but steadfast determination and patience win in the end.

-- It’s actually rather sexy to be conservative - men rarely marry, (or even treat with respect) the kind of girls who give themselves away too easily to any boy who pays them attention.
+- It’s actually rather sexy to be conservative and dignified - men rarely treat with respect the kind of girls who give themselves away too easily to any boy who pays them attention.

 - Remember that the best things come to those who wait.
 True love waits.
 Never settle for less.